Quadratic Mean-Field BSDEs and Exponential Utility Maximization: Terminal conditions with bounded Malliavin derivative

 \section{Terminal conditions with bounded Malliavin derivative}

-This section is devoted to deriving tractable upper bounds for the solution \((Y, Z)\) of the BSDE \eqref{mainBSDE} under the assumption that the driver \(g\) is Lipschitz continuous.
-These bounds become particularly useful when the terminal condition \(\xi\) is Malliavin differentiable.
-Although this may appear to be a stronger condition, it serves a crucial role in our analysis.
-In the proof of Lemma \ref{Lem: Malliavin}, we will show that the general case, where the driver exhibits quadratic growth and where \(\xi\) is bounded, can be reduced to this setting through suitable approximation techniques.
+This section is devoted to deriving tractable upper bounds for the solution \((Y, Z)\) of the BSDE \eqref{mainBSDE} under the assumption that the driver \(g\) is Lipschitz continuous and the terminal condition \(\xi\) is Malliavin differentiable.
+These bounds under the stronger condition become particularly useful in the proof of Lemma \ref{Lem: Malliavin}, we will show that the general case, where the driver of quadratic growth and where \(\xi\) is bounded, can be reduced to this setting through suitable approximation techniques.
 Therefore, we initially work under stronger regularity assumptions to facilitate this reduction.
-For this purpose, we suppose all along this section that $g$ satisfies the following classical Lipschitz condition.
+For this purpose, we suppose all along this section that $g$ satisfies the following classical Lipschitz condition and condition on \(\xi\) will be introduced in Propisiton \ref{prop: lipbound} below.